lightstep/lightstep-cs-examples/api-cookbook/reporting-status-timeseries/example/nodejs/README.md

 This is an example of a simple NodeJS app that gets the Reporting Status of a project from Lightstep API and saves it to a running InfluxDB instance every minute.

-Note: This is an alternative method of getting the data and writing to InfluxDB in a scheduled manner if you do not wish to use Node-RED workflow described in [`TUTORIAL.md`](../../TUTORIAL.md).
+> **NOTE:** This is an alternative method of getting the data and writing to InfluxDB in a scheduled manner if you do not wish to use Node-RED workflow described in the [`main tutorial`](../../).

 ## Setup

-1. Ensure an instance of InfluxDB is running and configured according to the example available in the [`TUTORIAL.md`](../../TUTORIAL.md) file of the parent directory.
+1. Ensure an instance of InfluxDB is running and configured according to the example available in the [`main tutorial`](../../).

 2. Set the following environment variables